Drala Mountain Center Code of Ethics

-In order to maintain a safe refuge for meditative practice and contemplative experience, we join together in living by a code of ethics during our time at Shambhala Mountain Center.
-This code of ethics applies to all teachers, presenters, program staff, SMC staff, SMC Governing Council, rental clients, retreat participants, guests, residents, and volunteers.
+In order to maintain a safe refuge for meditative practice and contemplative experience, we join together in living by a code of ethics during our time at Drala Mountain Center.
+This code of ethics applies to all teachers, presenters, program staff, DMC staff, DMC Governing Council, rental clients, retreat participants, guests, residents, and volunteers.

 This document draws on multiple sources, including both Buddhist and contemporary secular wisdom.
 It encodes our intentions and aspirations, provides guidelines for ethical behavior, and clearly prohibits certain actions.
 As individuals, as a community, and as an organization we commit to this code, and we will use the Grievance Procedure to hold ourselves accountable for harm created by ethical violations.